Melania Trump Wears Sleeveless, Backless Black Dress – Red-Bottom Shoes [Photos]

 — Inquisitr Showbiz (@IQShowbiz) February 11, 2017

-As seen in the above and below photos, President Trump placed his hand on Melania’s back and on Mrs. Trump’s arm as he helped his wife along to dinner after a day of golfing.
-The private dinner was held by the Trumps for Japan’s Prime Minister Shinzō Abe and his wife Akie.
+As seen in the above and below photos, President Trump placed his hand on Melania’s back and on her arm as he helped his wife along to dinner after a day of golfing.
+The private dinner was held by the Trumps for Japan’s Prime Minister Shinzo Abe, and his wife, Akie.

-According to WWD, the talk wasn’t about Melania’s dress prior to the dinner — but involved reporters asking Mr. Trump if he would watch Saturday Night Live later that evening, but President Trump did not answer those SNL questions.
+According to WWD, the talk wasn’t about Melania’s dress prior to the dinner — but involved reporters asking Mr. Trump if he would watch Saturday Night Live later that evening.
+President Trump did not answer those SNL questions.

 More of Melania’s fashions from earlier in the weekend can be seen in the following photo gallery.